pivotal/docs-tap/scst-scan/install-snyk-integration.md

 1. Define the `--values-file` flag to customize the default configuration.
 Create a `values.yaml` file by using the following configuration:

   The Grype and Snyk Scanner Integrations both enable the Metadata Store.
-As such, the configuration values will be slightly different based on whether the Grype Scanner Integration is installed or not.
-(If TAP was installed via the Full Profile, then the Grype Scanner Integration was installed, unless it was explicitly excluded.)
+As such, the configuration values are slightly different based on whether the Grype Scanner Integration is installed or not.
+If Tanzu Application Platform was installed using the Full Profile, then the Grype Scanner Integration was installed, unless it was explicitly excluded.

   * If the Grype Scanner Integration is installed:
     ```yaml